caltechlibrary/foliage/_sources/foliage-interface.md.txt

     <img src="_static/media/list-uuids-tab.png">
 </figure>

-The operation of the _List UUIDs_ tab is simple: select a type of UUID from the pop-up menu, and click the <span class="button color-primary">Get list</span> button to make Foliage retrieve the list of identifiers from FOLIO.
+The operation of the _List UUIDs_ tab is simple: select a type of [UUIDs](glossary.html#UUID) from the pop-up menu, and click the <span class="button color-primary">Get list</span> button to make Foliage retrieve the list of identifiers from FOLIO.
 Shown below is an example of doing this for the "Holdings type" list.

 <figure>
     <img src="_static/media/list-uuids-example.png">